cjdjpj/weedomics/exploratory_analysis.md

 <img src="figures/comparative_mapping.png" alt="comparative_mapping" width="700px"/>

-Unfortunately, while our mapping reflects what we already know from our summary statistics (that the outlier pools are significantly more differentiated than the rest of our data), we were unable to identify a reference genome that mapped better to the outlier pools.
+Unfortunately, while our mapping reflects what we already know from our summary statistics (that the outlier pools are significantly more differentiated from the rest of our data), we were unable to identify a reference genome that mapped better to the outlier pools.
 Either way, the fact that these pools are outliers is helpful in the next step - identifying modes of convergent evolution - in that we now know to exclude them from the analysis.

 # 5. A few more visualizations